Ensemble transport smoothing. Part I: Unified framework: Transport, sparsity, and conditional sampling

 Introducing again the decomposition $\w=[\y,\x]^\top $, the affine lower-triangular map $\widehat{\SKR }$ described in the paragraph above leads to precisely the same \textit{composite map} as in Equation~\ref{eq:conditioning_Gaussian_samples}, but with the two covariance matrices replaced by their ensemble estimates $\widehat{\boldsymbol{\Sigma}}_{\x,\y}$ and $\widehat{\boldsymbol{\Sigma}}_{\y,\y}$.
 This transformation performs consistent conditioning on $\y^{*}$ when $\x$ and $\y$ are jointly Gaussian (as $N \rightarrow \infty$), and is a linear approximation to the conditioning operation otherwise.
 Equation~\ref{eq:conditioning_Gaussian_samples}, or its ensemble approximation, lies at the heart of all Kalman-type filters and smoothers.
+We note that the original paper of \citet{kalman1960kalmanfilter} arrived at this update by seeking the minimum mean-square error estimator of the state $\x$ among all affine functions of the observations $\y$.
+Kalman's estimator also uses second moments of $\x$ and $\y$ and holds without any assumptions of Gaussianity.
+One subtle distinction is that Equation~\ref{eq:conditioning_Gaussian_samples} is not cast as a point estimator of the state, but rather as an update of the prior random variable $\x$ itself; yet it yields the same estimate as Kalman via its mean.
 In this study, we will keep Equation~\ref{eq:conditioning_Gaussian_samples} as general as possible, positing no further assumptions on the nature of the observation and forecast errors.